 DO ROCK CLIMBERS NEED TO REGISTER?

 Yes, if intending to stay overnight.
-Note that PWS is providing a voluntary registration system for Frenchmans Cap, to allow one climbing party (6 climbers) per week.
+Note that PWS is providing a registration system for Frenchmans Cap, to allow one climbing party (6 climbers) per week.